Enter a search term to filter FAQs below.

 will Holland City Fiber include bundled services like phone and TV?

 Participating internet service providers would have the choice of providing bundled packages.
 With these service providers, residents may opt for a bundled package, or purchase services separately.
 HBPW does not bundle broadband internet with phone or TV.
 For these “Over-the-Top” services, residents would have the freedom to choose virtually any streaming service (Netflix, Hulu, Amazon, etc) or voice-over-IP service (Vonage, Ooma, and many others) they want to fulfill those needs using their internet connection.

 How fast is fiber?

-What about my privacy?
-Would there be any difference between being on this network and my current provider’s network?
+What about my privacy? will there be any difference between being on this network and my current provider’s network?

-What about my security?
-Would there be any difference between being on this network and my current provider’s network?
+What about my security? will there be any difference between being on this network and my current provider’s network?